jeremyreeder/gridscout/docs/gazette.md

 ---

 # GridScout Gazette™ <a class="btn" href="{{ '/feed.xml' | prepend: site.url }}">Subscribe</a>
-Here's what's going on in the manly arts, from the [GridScout™][gridscout] team.
+Here's what's going on in the manly arts, from the GridScout™ team.

 {% for post in site.posts %}